m7moudGadallah/LFU-LRU-cache/README.md

-# CPP Project Boilerplate
+# LFU and LRU Cache

-This is a boilerplate for a C++ project.
+This is simple c++ implementation of LFU and LRU cache.

 ## Setup